Reviews You Can Rely On

 Waterproof or Water Resistant?

 The goal of any great rain jacket is to keep you dry.
 However, the degree to which it meets this goal and the products it uses to meet them vary from jacket to jacket.
 Some jackets withstand the worst storms, while others are meant more for the occasional light rain in warmer weather.
-Finding the right option to meet your needs can save you money if it helps you avoid getting “more” jackets than you need or if it means finding the right jacket on the first purchase so you don't need to purchase more than one.
+Finding the right option to meet your specific needs can save you money if it helps you avoid purchasing additional jackets.

 We submit each jacket to rigorous testing in real rain and simulated high-pressure shower scenarios.